ajay-dewari/Search-Image-Gallery/README.md

 **No Internet Screen :**
-The application uses a dynamic BroadcastReceiver to listen the newwork connection changes and redirect the user to the noInternet screen as soon as internet is disconnected, If the connection is retain back the app will automaticaly redirect the user form no internet screen to the screen where he/she left before the internet connection was broken.
+The application uses a dynamic BroadcastReceiver to listen the newwork connection changes and redirect the user to the no_internet screen as soon as internet is disconnected, If the connection is retain back the app will automaticaly redirect the user form no_internet screen to the screen where he/she left before the internet connection was broken.

 Screen: